bmwcarit/joynr/wiki/JavaSettings.md

 ConfigurableMessagingSettings.PROPERTY_GBIDS.

 * `tcp://HOST:PORT`: use insecure connection
+* `mqtt://HOST:PORT`: use insecure connection
 * `ssl://HOST:PORT`: use secure connection, for this you will have to provide keystore and truststore
+* `tls://HOST:PORT`: use secure connection, for this you will have to provide keystore and truststore
+* `mqtts://HOST:PORT`: use secure connection, for this you will have to provide keystore and truststore

 * **REQUIRED if using the MQTTModule**
 * **Type**: String